Frequently asked questions about rescue services reform

 -

-In line with the Government Programme, the funding of the wellbeing services counties would be based on state funding, and the related provisions would be laid down in the act on the funding of wellbeing services counties.
+The funding of the wellbeing services counties will be based on central government financing, and the related provisions are laid down in the Act on the Funding of Wellbeing Services Counties.
 Since the counties will be self-governing, they will decide on the allocation of funding.

-The funding for the wellbeing services counties would be universal and it would be divided among the counties based on imputed factors.
-The funding for rescue services would depend on the number of inhabitants, population density and risk factors.
+The funding for the wellbeing services counties will be universal and it will be divided among the counties based on imputed factors.
+The funding for rescue services will depend on the number of inhabitants, population density and risk factors.
+Differences in the service needs of counties and the conditions in which they are organised will be taken into account in the factors determining central government financing.

-There would be a seven-year transition period in the funding for rescue services during which the difference between imputed and actual costs would be adjusted.
-The wellbeing services counties would also be eligible for additional funding to secure rescue services if the level of funding allocated to them jeopardised the organisation of services.
+There will be a seven-year transition period in the funding for rescue services during which the difference between imputed and actual costs will be adjusted.
+The wellbeing services counties will also be eligible for additional funding to secure rescue services if the level of funding allocated to them jeopardises the organisation of services.

 When the reform comes into force, the wellbeing services counties will not have the right to levy taxes, but the right of counties to levy taxes will be examined at a later stage.